-- The Anesthesia End Time occurs when the operative anesthesia provider signsoff the care of the patient to the person assuming the postoperative anesthesia care in the post-anesthesia care area, intensive care unit, or other non-PACU recovery area. - If the Anesthesia End Time for the principal procedure cannot be determined from medical record documentation, enter UTD.
-When the time documented is obviously invalid (not a valid format/range [26:33] or before Anesthesia Start Time), and no other documentation is found that provides the correct information, the abstractor should select "UTD."
+- episode as the principal procedure, the Anesthesia End Time will be the time associated with the end of anesthesia for the end of the surgical episode that included the principal procedure. - The Anesthesia End Time occurs when the operative anesthesia provider signsoff the care of the patient to the person assuming the postoperative anesthesia care in the post-anesthesia care area, intensive care unit, or other non-PACU recovery area. - If the Anesthesia End Time for the principal procedure cannot be determined from medical record documentation, enter "UTD".
+When the time documented is obviously invalid (not a valid format/range [26:33] or before Anesthesia Start Time), and no other documentation is found that provides the correct information, the abstractor should select "UTD".
+Example:

 Anesthesia End Time is documented as 11:00 and Anesthesia Start Time is documented as 11:10.
 Other documentation supports the Anesthesia Start Time as being accurate, but no other documentation of the Anesthesia End Time can be found.
-Since the Anesthesia End Time is outside of the parameter for care (before the Anesthesia Start Time) and no other documentation is found, the abstractor should select "UTD."
+Since the Anesthesia End Time is outside of the parameter for care (before the Anesthesia Start Time) and no other documentation is found, the abstractor should select "UTD".